canonical/edgex-demos/virtual-device/README.md

 >
 > You can stop and re-start the emulator at a later time without losing your changes.
 >
-> To do a fresh start, your need to rebuild the image.
+> If you didn't create a backup and need to do a fresh start or flash this on disk, your need to rebuild the image.

 > **Warning**
 >> `Could not set up host forwarding rule 'tcp::8443-:8443'`